Confusingboat/flash-it/README.md

 This script was born from necessity.
 I've got a pile of 12G Dell servers that need IT firmware and I wasn't about to flash them all manually.
 During execution, the script will install all necessary packages and download anything else it needs with the exception of the SBR config file.
 It requires zero input throughout the process, and makes backups of the various bits it erases/overwrites.
 Drives were removed for the first server I flashed, but left in for the subsequent machines to no ill-effect.
 If you're paranoid, remove them.
 I tried to make the script with as many safeties as possible since this is such a sensitive process, but it's not perfect, as nothing is.

-*By downloading and using the scripty bits and associated file(s), you are relinquishing the ability to hold me accountable in any capacity for hardware/software damage or data loss, as well as any moldy pizzas or fruit flies that may manifest in and around your servers.
+*By downloading and using the scripty bits and associated file(s), you are relinquishing the ability to hold me accountable in any capacity for hardware/software damage or data loss, as well as any moldy pizzas or fruit flies that may manifest in and around your server(s).
 Use at your own risk.*

 ## Prerequisites
 * 12th Gen Dell server (R320, R420, R720xd, etc) with a completely stock H310 adapter